MicrosoftDocs/customer-insights/ci-docs/journeys/cdn-disabling.md

 ## Impacted product areas if CDN is disabled

 - Assets library
-    - Will not be accessible.
+    - Won't be accessible.
 - Forms
     - You can view, edit, and create new forms; however, you’ll not be able to publish them.
-    - The forms will not be rendered on the web page.
-This applies for both forms hosted as standalone page and forms embedded in web page using Javascript.
+    - The forms won't be rendered on the web page.
+This applies for both forms hosted as standalone page and forms embedded in web page using JavaScript.
 - Emails
     - Editing or creating emails (In Email Editor):
-        - Cannot utilize assets from the assets library.
+        - Can't utilize assets from the assets library.
-        - Cannot upload assets to the library.
+        - Can't upload assets to the library.
-        - Cannot add forms
+        - Can't add forms
     - Previously created email (In Email Editor):
-        - Cannot render used assets, it will show broken links.
+        - Can't render used assets, it shows broken links.
     - Previously sent emails (In customer inbox):
-        - Your customers cannot see images, they will see broken links.
+        - Your customers can't see images, they'll see broken links.
-        - Your customers cannot download files, videos and documents.
+        - Your customers can't download files, videos and documents.
-        - Your customers cannot access forms.
+        - Your customers can't access forms.
 - Live journeys:

 If you opt-out while having a running journey
-    - Your customers will receive the emails, but will not be able to see images nor download files, videos or documents.
+    - Your customers will receive the emails, but won't be able to see images nor download files, videos or documents.
-    - Your customers will receive the emails, but will not be able to open and interact with forms.
+    - Your customers will receive the emails, but won't be able to open and interact with forms.
 - Email Templates
-    - Assets in any email templates will not be accessible.
+    - Assets in any email templates won't be accessible.
-    - Cannot upload assets.
+    - Can't upload assets.
-    - Previously created templates will not render assets.
+    - Previously created templates won't render assets.
 - Content blocks
-    - Assets in any content block will not be accessible.
+    - Assets in any content block won't be accessible.
-    - Cannot upload assets.
+    - Can't upload assets.
-    - Previously created content blocks will not render assets.
+    - Previously created content blocks won't render assets.
 - Push Notifications
-    - Cannot upload images.
+    - Can't upload images.
-    - Previously created notifications will not render images.
+    - Previously created notifications won't render images.
 - Contact timeline
-    - Cannot preview images in sent emails.
+    - Can't preview images in sent emails.
-    - Cannot show information about forms.
+    - Can't show information about forms.
 - Analytics and insights
     - Can't show information regarding filled forms.
     - Any data of filled forms in all product areas won't be accessible.